 Earning his degree in Music Education from the University of Wisconsin-Madison, and chosen for the first ever Gerald B. Olson Award for Excellence in Music Education, he has held positions at Beloit College, Madison West High School, Ward-Brodt Music and Music & Arts Education Departments, Stoughton High School, Madison Music Foundry, and is a regular instructor for the University of Wisconsin Summer Music Clinic and UW High School Honors Jazz Ensembles.
 Brad is frequently called upon as a master class instructor, ensemble coach, and clinician for middle schools, high schools, universities, and community ensembles, and has maintained one of the most active private studios in Madison, WI for over 17 years.

-Brad Carman and his family moved to Central Florida in 2015, spending his time teaching as part of the Windy Hill Middle School Band Staff and composing new music and materials for beginning and intermediate band students.
+Brad Carman and his family moved to Central Florida in 2015, and teaches as part of the Windy Hill Middle School Band Staff while composing new music and materials for beginning and intermediate band students.